Virtual DBT Therapy in Ontario

-Start your online journey to wellness today with a DBT Informed Therapist
+Start your journey to wellness with a DBT Informed Therapist

-DBT combines both behavioural and cognitive therapy techniques and incorporates elements of mindfulness practice.
-It is particularly effective in treating conditions such as borderline personality disorder (BPD), but it has also been adapted for other mental health issues, including depression, anxiety, and substance abuse.
+DBT combines behavioural and cognitive therapy techniques and incorporates elements of mindfulness practice.
+It is particularly effective in treating conditions such as borderline personality disorder (BPD).
+But it has also been adapted for other mental health issues, including depression, anxiety, and substance abuse.

 Not sure what you need for therapy, you can read our blog post “CBT vs DBT: Which is Right for You”.